galkahana/hummus-services-redux/README.md

 - Make sure you got a minikube instance install, and then run those few commands to adapt it to hummus:
     - `minikube addons enable ingress` to setup the ngynx ingress controller
-    - `minikube addons enable metrics-servicer` to show up cpu and memory consumption in mimkube dashboard
+    - `minikube addons enable metrics-servicer` to show up cpu and memory consumption in minikube dashboard
-    - `minikube start --extra-config=kubelet.housekeeping-interval=10s` to start it off
+    - `minikube start --extra-config=kubelet.housekeeping-interval=10s` to start it off (faster housekeeping so CPU data is shown properly)

 - Build a docker image using minikube docker deamon:
     ```bash